Ojekky/de_homework/README.md

 You can use the code from the course.
 It's up to you whether you want to use Jupyter or a python script.

+**Answer**
+This was already a part of my pgadmin database as followed during the course.